 Improving natural habitats in SINCs

+Some of these interventions are shown in the figure to the right, whereSINCs are marked in yellow.
 Managers of each SINC are developing plans for this with the assistance of conservation experts.
 Grant funding for improvements and community engagement for maintaining nature-rich spaces will be needed and sought.

 To protect and connect SINCs, the development of Murphy’s Yard, Regis Road and West Kentish Town Estate needs to incorporate modest, nature-rich spaces.
+We plan to work with developers of these sites to design appropriate plantings and habitats, including narrow, buffering hedgerows around SINC borders and broader, linking vegetation strips along railsides and roads.

-Linking up with other local nature initiatives
+Linking up with other local nature initiatives along and beyond the Corridor